Toyota VVTL-i Variable Valve Timing & Lift - Intelligent

 This system is fitted to the latest 1ZZ-FE & 2ZZ-GE engines, which make just over 100hp per litre.

-Here's the system, as installed in the engine.
-It actually shifts both cam's timing & duration by changing lobes, as shown below
+the engine.
+It actually shifts both cam's timing & duration by

-The VVT-i controller is on the inlet cam side, and on the inlet it works just like the 'old' VVT system, to alter the cam timing.
-The increased lift and second lobe itself is activated by the rest of the hydraulic system
+cam side, and on the inlet it works just like the 'old' VVT system, to

-| Exhaust | Inlet | |||||||||
+Exhaust | Inlet | |||||||||

-| Open BBDC |
+Open BBDC |

 Close ATDC |